LabEG/is.js/README.md

     }

-    // `object` is not deserialized now, and can by any objectsб
+    // `object` is not deserialized now, and can by any objects,
     // we only expect it needs to be User public deserialize(object: User): User {